bitbonk/web/source/docs/authoring-builds/cli-tools.md

 The returned object is a collection of standard and error output.

 > [!Note]
 > Most CLI tasks require to add a package reference to the build project file.
-For instance, when using `NUnitTasks` there should be an entry `<PackageReference Include="NUnit.ConsoleRunner" Version="3.9.0" />` or similar in the project file.
+For instance, when using `NUnitTasks` there should be an entry `<PackageReference Include="NUnit.ConsoleRunner" Version="3.9.0" />` or `<PackageDownload Include="NUnit.ConsoleRunner" Version="[3.9.0]" />` in the project file.
 While it would be possible to magically download required packages, this approach ensures reproducible builds at any time.
-If a package reference is missing, the resulting error message will contain its actual package id.
+If a package reference/download is missing, the resulting error message will contain its actual package id.

 ## Fluent APIs